Djidjelli expedition: Reinforcement and retreat

 On 20 September, to reinforce the initial expedition, a convoy of six vessels and six barques laden with foodstuffs left France for Africa.
 Military reinforcements followed shortly afterwards: Damien de Martel left Toulon on 18 October with a squadron consisting of the Dauphin (flagship), the Soleil, La Lune, the Notre-Dame, the Espérance (flûte) and the Triton (fireboat).
 He arrived in Djidjelli on 22 October carrying two cavalry companies from the regiment of Conti.
 The convoy also brought a message from the king, who had been informed of the discord between the heads of the expedition.
 It commanded the Duke of Beaufort to leave command of operations to de Gadagne.
 Beaufort and his fleet therefore left Djidjelli for good on 22 October.

 With the outbreak of plague in Toulon, the departure of any further reinforcements or supplies was cancelled.
 Still besieged and judging Djidjelli too difficult to hold, the French demolished it's fortifications and abandoned it, taking ship during the night of 30–31 October 1664.
 First to be taken aboard were the unreliable elements among the troops, who were "saying out loud that they were going to become Turks".
 The retreat was carried out using Martel's vessels, which arrived in France on 22 October.

 Wreck of La Lune

 On its return to France, the fleet was sent into quarantine at île de Porquerolles by the Parlement de Provence because of the plague.
 La Lune, an old three-master, was already in pitiful condition and poorly-repaired.
 It broke in two and sank near Toulon, before the Îles d'Hyères, with ten companies of the Picardy regiment aboard.
 More than 700 men drowned, among them General de la Guillotière, one of the two maréchaux de camp of the Count de Gadagne.
 A hundred or so survivors managed to reach Port-Cros, but, abandoned on this desert island 7 km^{2}, they all starved.
-The captain of the ship, :fr:François de Livenne de Verdille, and Antoine Boësset de La Villedieu (aide de camp of General de la Guillotière) both managed to escape by swimming.
+The captain of the ship, :fr:François de Livenne de Verdille, and Antoine Boësset de La Villedieu (aide de camp of General de la Guillotière and son of Antoine Boësset) both managed to escape by swimming.
 There were only 24 survivors.